hilltty/hilltty-flags/english-lang.md

  *-Xms6G* and *-Xmx6G*: sets the limits of memory usage by your Minecraft server, I recommend not using more than 12 GB for your server and always leave 1 - 2 GB of free memory for the system.

- *-XX:+UseLargePages* and *-XX:LargePageSizeInBytes = 2M*: **for advanced users only**, allows large pages of registered memory to be used, accelerates startup speed and server responsiveness.
+ *-XX:+UseLargePages* and *-XX:LargePageSizeInBytes = 2M*: allows large pages of registered memory to be used, accelerates startup speed and server responsiveness.
 Let's get Linux to register pages for us.
 Add this line to `/etc/sysctl.conf`:

 ```yml
 vm.nr_hugepages = 3372